 Forget what you thought you knew about simply turning off the lights.
 The phrase “night to light” refers to how we strategically introduce and manage low-level illumination during the evening and nighttime hours.
 This isn’t just about avoiding stubbed toes in the dark; it’s about crafting an environment where your body’s natural sleep processes can thrive.
 A well-chosen night light acts as a silent guardian, bridging the gap between total darkness and the gentle guidance you sometimes need without disrupting your precious slumber.
+For complete night lights library on this site.

 Understanding the Science: How Light Shapes Our Sleep